Kendra Thompson-Dyck

 She, Her, Hers

-Kendra Thompson-Dyck, PhD, serves as Director for the Office of Assessment & Research and is a Research Affiliate of the Southwest Institute for Research on Women (SIROW) at the University of Arizona.
-Her work supports institution-wide data collection and assessment to improve undergraduate student experiences and outcomes.
+Dr. Kendra Thompson-Dyck serves as Director for the Office of Assessment & Research (A&R) and is a Research Affiliate of the Southwest Institute for Research on Women (SIROW) at the University of Arizona.
+Her diverse portfolio includes applied and scholarly projects funded by the National Science Foundation, the Office of Juvenile Justice and Delinquency Prevention, the Department of Education, and the Arizona Innovation Alliance.

 Ned Tilbrook